Pensacola Metro Dashboard

 Objective benchmarks are vital to gauging progress and identifying areas that need improvement.
 In cooperation with the University of West Florida Office for Economic Development and Engagement, the Studer Institute has created this dashboard of 16 metrics to provide an at-a-glance look at the area’s growth, educational attainment, economic prospects, safety and civic life.
 All metrics represent the Pensacola Metropolitan Statistical Area (MSA), which includes all of Escambia and Santa Rosa counties.

 Data shows that after steeply increasing every decade between 1970 and 2000, the population stagnated.
-Between 2010 and 2017, population has come to our area, though Santa Rosa far outpaces Escambia’s growth rate.
+Between 2010 and 2017, population has grown steadily, though Santa Rosa's growth outpaces Escambia’s.

 Median Workforce Age